On Distributional Discrepancy for Experimental Design with General Assignment Probabilities: EXPERIMENTS

 We run Algorithm \ref{alg:mwu} \textsc{MWU}($\BB, \pp, \textsc{Oracle}, \eta, \eps$). \textsc{Oracle} is given in Algorithm \ref{alg:oracle} with the same error parameter $\eps$, and parameter $\eta$ is given in Theorem \ref{thm:oracle_algo}.
 Combining Theorems \ref{thm:mwu} and \ref{thm:oracle_algo} results in Theorem \ref{thm:algo}.
 The covariance matrix $\cov(\BB \zz_t)$ in Algorithm \ref{alg:mwu} might be unknown.
 In this case, we replace it with its empirical mean, and we discuss more details in Supplementary Section \ref{sec:appendix_mwu_known_cov}.
 All proofs are in Supplementary Section \ref{sec:appendix_algo_proofs}.

-\section{Experiments}
+\section{EXPERIMENTS}

 In this section, we compare our design with several designs\footnote{Pairwise matching does not naturally generalize to unequal treatment-control assignments, as it pairs units and assigns one to treatment and the other to control.}: the GSW design, Bernoulli design, Complete Randomization, Randomized Block Design, and Rerandomization.
-Details of the design implementations are provided in Supplementary Section \ref{sec:appendix_design}.
 We experiment with different treatment-control assignment probabilities by setting $\pp = p \one$, where $p$ ranges from $0.025$ to $0.975$.
 Due to the symmetry between the treatment and control groups, we only plot \( p \) from $0.5$ to $0.975$.
+We also include experiments for $\pp$ with non-uniform entries in Supplementary Section \ref{sec:appendix_experiment_nonuniform_p}.
 The designs are evaluated based on two metrics: (1) $\|\cov(\BB \zz) \|$, the objective of the DDM problem described in Problem \ref{prob}, and (2) the mean squared error (MSE) in estimating the ATE.

+Details of the design implementations are provided in Supplementary Section \ref{sec:appendix_design}.
+Our code for the MWU design is available at https://github.com/pengzhang91/MWU.